This post would focus more on the best online jobs in Nigeria, regardless of your age, location, and occupation.

 I bid for a project, I wrote on the keyword and submitted it, a few hours later, the requester rejected my work and gave me a 2-star rating.

 I was quite willing to contend with the fact that I might have failed to give him what he wanted, but then he could have just rejected my submission without giving me poor rating; take note that I did not get paid for the job and at the same time my rating was affected negatively.

 If it were to be my personal website; do you think I would have a negative review hanging on my neck?

 Sales Funnel: A simple “Hire Me” page can bring in lots of clients when your website gains popularity in the blogosphere (I would write more about this much later).

 When a prospective client uses the hire me page on your website to contact you regarding a freelance job, you’re obviously at an advantage here because you did not market yourself to them.

-They discovered you; which means they must have love what you’re doing.
+They discovered you; which means they must have loved what you’re doing.
 This makes it very easy to charge them any amount that seems right to you.